-A lack of internal momentum.
+5. A lack of internal momentum

 The first stages were self-contained and lacked a dynamic element.
 They set up a complete process rather than a framework within which there could be growing pressures for policy co-ordination.
 This led both to a lack of internal momentum within a given stage and insufficient impetus to move from stage to stage towards the final objective.
-Rather than trying to achieve progress through a process of dynamic disequilibrium, the method tended more towards stressing the need for parallel progress.
+The report did not envisage an interactive process in which the impementation of certain steps would provoke market reactions that in turn necessitated further steps towards economic and monetary union.
+Rather, the Report's method tended more towards stressing the need for parallel progress.